knivey/codesand/README.md

 It requires LXD to be setup

-No idea if ive done this the best way but here are the commands I've run to get set up.
-My system was running Debian GNU/Linux 10 (buster) lxd requires snap to be setup.
+Here is the process I've gone through to get set up.
+My system was running Debian GNU/Linux 10 (buster) and later Debian GNU/Linux 11 (bullseye)

-You can skip much of this if you already have lxc/lxd setup just need the commands to make the container
+You can skip the initial lxd setup if you already have lxc & lxd setup, just head to the commands to make the container

+### Install lxc and lxd
-### Do the following commands as root
+Do the following commands as root:
 ```bash
 apt install lxc debian-archive-keyring snapd
 snap install core